imentouatii/Stroke-Prediction/README.md

 - **Exercise Angina**
 - And more...

-We experimented with various classical machine learning models **and** a deep learning neural network — with the deep learning model showing the best results! 🚀
+We experimented with various classical machine learning models **and** a deep learning neural network.

 ---
 <!--